Swiss TPH Contributions to the Sustainable Development Goals

-The Sustainable Development Goals (SDGs), otherwise known as the Global Goals, are a universal call to action to end poverty, protect our planet and ensure that all people enjoy peace and prosperity.
+The Sustainable Development Goals (SDGs), also known as the Global Goals, are a universal call to action to end poverty, protect our planet and ensure that all people enjoy peace and prosperity.

-This transformative agenda of sustainability towards 2030 has introduced a paradigm shift for a more holistic view on development goals, among which health and wellbeing related goals will require greater intersectoral coherence and inter- and trans-disciplinary approaches.
-The SDGs integrate and balance three equal dimensions of sustainable development – environment, economy and society – and thus promote the global vision of a life in justice and equity.
+This transformative sustainability agenda for 2030 has introduced a paradigm shift towards a more holistic view of development goals, including those related to health and well-being, which require greater intersectoral coherence and inter- and transdisciplinary approaches.
+The SDGs integrate and balance the three equal dimensions of sustainable development - environment, economy and society - promoting the global vision of living in justice and equity.

-Swiss TPH is actively engaged in achieving and directly contributing to the targets of SDG 3 and many others of the 17 SDGs, across the entire spectrum of innovation and research, validation and implementation to sustainably improve and maintain the health and wellbeing of populations in an integrated manner.
-Our contributions to sustainable development in health and society occur through pursuing fundamental and applied research, through translational application and implementation and through supporting services.
-Our teams contribute in various SDGs panels locally in Switzerland and Europe, and globally.
+Swiss TPH is actively engaged in and directly contributes to the achievement of SDG 3 ("Ensure healthy lives and promote well-being for all at all ages"), and many others of the 17 SDGs.
+This spans the full spectrum of innovation and research, validation and implementation to sustainably improve and maintain the health and well-being of populations in an integrated manner.
+Our contributions to sustainable development in health and society are made through basic and applied research, translational application and implementation, and support services.
+Our teams contribute to various SDG bodies in Switzerland, Europe and at the global level.

 “We should work on emerging issues in health in a more integrated way, including giving special care to waste, nutrition and cultural aspects.”

 UN Headquarters, New York, July 12, 2016